 “COVID-19 has really sensitized students to the practicality and the importance of a kind of class like this,” says Joiner, who has been teaching versions of his global health course for years but has noticed a shift in the classroom.
 Accordingly, he has adjusted his curriculum to tackle some of the key questions that drive pandemic discourse.
 “I could have a whole course just on COVID-19, because there are so many issues involved: the global pharmaceutical industry, vaccine equity, access to health care, compliance, discord at the policy level, discord at the World Health Organization… the list goes on.”

-Likewise, Platt and PhD candidate Michael Brinley have been updating their lesson plans for GLBS 3800: Putin's Russia—which, like Contemporary Issues in Global Health, will be taught for the second time this summer.
+Likewise, Platt and PhD candidate Michael Brinley have been updating their lesson plans for GLBS 3800: Portraits of Contemporary Russia: Politics, Culture, and Conflict—which, like Contemporary Issues in Global Health, will be taught for the second time this summer.
 “The world has gone through really momentous transformations over the course of the last 30 years, and now we're seeing one more—and each time, Russia is somehow in the middle of the story,” says Platt.
 “We're going to be retooling some of the lectures because we are living through another momentous change, and we're going to have to take account of that in some way.”